 Former patients of Johns Hopkins gynecologist Dr. Nikita Levy are experiencing unimaginable trauma.
 The invasion of privacy could be much worse than first reported.

-As a Founding Partner of the law firm Schochor and Staton, P.A., I am part of the team representing over 1,500 victims of Dr. Nikita Levy’s unimaginable violations.
+As a Founding Partner of the law firm Schochor, Staton, Goldberg, and Cardea, P.A., I am part of the team representing over 1,500 victims of Dr. Nikita Levy’s unimaginable violations.
 As Baltimore medical malpractice attorney, I have worked with many victims of medical malpractice and obtained hundreds of millions of dollars* in compensation for my clients.

 There are many stages families of the victims of Dr. Nikita Levy’s will go through.
 I’ve have written a list of some.
 For purpose of this discussion, we are calling Dr. Levy’s wrongful conduct, including sexual boundary violations, as the “assault”: